blueburncz/BBMOD/DESER.md

 Each layer is serialized as a fresh constructor-backed struct.
 A `BBMOD_TerrainLayer` can belong to only one terrain because `BBMOD_Terrain.destroy()` destroys its defined layers.

+`BBMOD_Terrain` does not own a collision module in the current branch, so collision runtime state is not serialized by `.bbterr`.

 Load sequence: